apache/paimon/docs/content/engines/trino.md

 {{< /unstable >}}

-You can also manually build bundled jar from the source code.But before compiling, you need to do a few things first:
+You can also manually build a bundled jar from the source code.
+However, there are a few preliminary steps that need to be taken before compiling:

-- To build from source code, [clone the git repository]({{< trino_github_repo >}}).
+- To build from the source code, [clone the git repository]({{< trino_github_repo >}}).
 - Install JDK11 and JDK17 locally, and configure JDK11 as a global environment variable;
 - Configure the toolchains.xml file in ${{ MAVEN_HOME }}, the content is as follows.